MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-overview.md

 ### 1. Sign in to Dynamics 365 Guides

-Data for all users is automatically stored in the [MR Apps Session table](analytics-data-collected.md#mr-app-session-table) (described in more detail below).
+Data for all users is automatically stored in the MR Apps Session table (described in more detail below).

 ### 2. Author a guide in the PC or HoloLens app

-Data for all authors is automatically stored in the [Guide Author Session table](analytics-data-collected.md) (described in more detail below).
+Data for all authors is automatically stored in the Guide Author Session table (described in more detail below).

 ### 3. Operate a guide

 **Next** and **Back** button interactions are recorded to determine the time spent on each step.
-Operator data is automatically stored in the [Guides Session table](analytics-data-collected.md) (described in more detail below).
+Operator data is automatically stored in the Guides Session table and the Guide Session Step Visit table.
+Both tables are described in more detail below.

 ### 4. Trigger alerts or visualize data